wwelden/wwelden/README.md

 - 🐯 I'm currently pursuing a Computer Science degree at Trinity University
 - In my spare time I have been configuring Neo Vim and building a compiler in GO
+- I am also participating in Advent of Code to help me further learn GO
 <!--
 **wwelden/wwelden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.